pysat/pysat/README.md

 #Main Features
 * Single interface for a wide variety of science data sets.
 * Single interface to download data for all supported instruments.
-* Data model (modified pandas) that supports a combination of 1D, 2D, and 3D in a single structure
+* Data model (modified pandas) that supports a combination of 1D, 2D, 3D, and nD data in a single structure
 * Instrument independent analysis routines.
 * Science data pipeline tasks of identifying files, loading, and cleaning data sets are built into the instrument object.